 A few days later we camped with another group (adults) which the kids had passed.
 They observed that the kids were wet and cold; many were shivering heavily.
 When questioned, the leader said everyone received an equipment list and was told to follow it.
 He agreed that not everyone did.
 To this I would offer the following:

-1. Question?
-Why didn't YOU (the leader) have a full-field inspection, like those in the army?
 Like "Okay, gang, set out your warm clothes and rain gear; lemme have a look: If you don't have the 'right stuff' you DON'T go!"
 We ALWAYS had full-field inspections when I guided teenagers, and these solved a lot of problems.
 A concern with kids is that if the weather has been nice the week prior to the trip, they pack accordingly--shorts and bathing suits.
 If it's cold and wet just before they go, they bring warm and waterproof clothes.
 These young people packed for the 100 plus temperatures that had predominated since June.
 Did the leader check to see if they were prepared for the worst.
 Obviously not!

-2. Observation: Yes, they had made plans to end their trip at a specific place and time.
-Their shuttle vehicles would be waiting when they arrived.
-But the weather was dangerously uncooperative, and by continuing on, this crew risked more than their comfort; they risked their lives!
 The leader should have known better.
 As I see it, he should have used his satellite phone, inReach or SPOT to call with the bad news that they would be delayed (The leader must have had some form of communication other than a cell phone which doesn't work on this river).
 Then, hunker down until the danger had past.

-THE AFTERMATH: two days later/farther down river, we camped with a group of adults who had passed the college group.
+Two days later/farther down river, we camped with a group of adults who had passed the college group.
 They told us everyone had arrived at the take-out safely though some were pretty miserable.
 Naturally, we were relieved that no one had died from hypothermia.
 The point is, that someone could have!

 What disturbs me most is that my friends and I were super-prepared for the worst scenario.
 We could have packed up on that cold, rainy day and padded on, with no problems whatsoever other mild discomfort and a wish that the icy rain would stop.
 But by continuing on in the face of adversity, this "leader" tempted fate and instilled misery enough to ensure that many of his students would never go canoe-camping again.